 The Owl Cafe in Albuquerque has a menu with all the favorites; burgers, hot dogs, enchiladas, chicken fried steak with mashed potatoes and gravy, shakes and soft drinks, cherry pie.
 There is no attempt at sprouts, kale, broccoli, vegan or low fat fare.
 Occasionally the restaurant parking lot is full of 1950’s car shows and neon lights on the owl come on in early summer evenings when softball games start at Los Altos Park across the street.

-Presiding over the Cafe, on the roof, is an Owl that you can see from blocks away.
+Presiding over the Cafe, on the roof, is an Owl that you can see from blocks away as well as from I-40 that takes people across country heading east or west.

 Owls have a reputation for being wise.
 It seems, though, that they should be well down on the bird IQ list.
 When you stay up all night and live off small rodents you are not radiating intelligence.

-This owl never sleeps and when ambulances blast past on the Interstate, his eyes simply blink.
+This guy never sleeps and when ambulances blast past on the Interstate, his eyes simply blink.

 The Sandia Peak Tram has been with us fifty years.